vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/Le-Trong-Minh/README.md

         </a></i>
 </div>

+#
 # 3. OPTIMIZE IMAGE SIZE
 An equally challenging aspect is keeping the size of Docker images small.
 The core advantage of small Docker images is cost reduction: **small images consume less disk space, can be downloaded (and extracted) faster, and thus reduce container startup time**.

 ## 3.1.
-Based on Dockerfile instruction.
+Techniques based on Dockerfile instruction.

 In the process of writing Dockerfiles, I optimized the size of Docker images using the following methods: